Typhoon Dolphin (2015): Meteorological history

 After its formation, the depression moved slowly with the low-level flow, in what the JTWC described as an "atypical eastward direction".
 Wind shear in the region exposed the convection from the circulation early on May 7, although the thunderstorms increased the next day, mostly in the storm's northwest quadrant.
 A building subtropical ridge turned the system more to the north.
 By May 8, the depression organized enough for the JTWC to upgrade it to a tropical storm.
-At 12:00 UTC on the next day, the JMA followed suit and upgraded the depression to Tropical Storm Dolphin.
+At 12:00 UTC on the next day, the JMA followed suit and upgraded the depression to a tropical storm named Dolphin.
+(Note: The name Dolphin was contributed by Hong Kong and refers to the Chinese white dolphin (Sousa chinensis), a mascot in Hong Kong.)
 By that time, the system had developed rainbands spiraling around the circulation, although continued wind shear left the center exposed.
 Around that time, Dolphin passed about 80 km west of Kosrae in the Federated States of Micronesia (FSM), and over the next few days it passed near other small islands in the region.
 Despite the sheared structure, the storm developed an eye feature on May 11, indicative of further strengthening, while the storm was passing 285 km east of Pohnpei.
 That day, the shear began to decrease, allowing the outflow to improve and convection to blossom.
 Early on May 12, the JMA upgraded Dolphin to a severe tropical storm, estimating 10 minute winds of 95 km/h.